USD ($)

 Furthermore, if you are an aspiring IT networking student, you can check our online Cisco Enterprise training courses to learn more about FTP or similar data transfer protocols.

-File Transfer Protocol (FTP) is a networking protocol built in 1971 for transferring files over the Internet.
+FTP stands for File Transfer Protocol.
+It is a networking protocol built in 1971 for transferring files over the Internet.
 Developed by Abhay Bhushan and published as RFC 114, FTP enables efficient file exchange between different systems, regardless of their operating systems or file formats.

 Did you know?